avatorl/Deneb-Vega-Help/README.md

 ## Vega or Vega-Lite?

+Vega-Lite is a syntax sugar for Vega with limited capabilities.
 I do not work with Vega-Lite; I prefer the full functionality of Vega.
-Feel free to ask any questions regarding Vega, but I'll have to ignore Vega-Lite questions simply because I have never attempted to learn it.
+Feel free to ask any questions regarding Vega, but I'll have to ignore Vega-Lite questions and redirect you to other community experts (see [Deneb Support initiative](https://deneb-viz.github.io/support)) simply because I have never attempted to learn it.
 Vega-Lite compile its specifications to Vega specifications, therefore if you have Vega-Lite code but are okay with converting it into Vega code, let me know.